JohnGrime/OpenCVStarterKit/README.md

 	The 'in' parameter can be decorated with a resize value for the data, e.g.: in=webcam:0.5, in=mypic.png:1.5.
 The default resize value is 1.0 (i.e., no resizing will be performed).

-Note: We don't need to use our Python virtual environment (via `workon cv`) to compile and run the C++ example.